chvlpont/eventify/README.md

 Hide Past Events: Events that have already occurred are automatically hidden from the main event page.

-Test: This test suite verifies the presence of specific <div> elements, including "Contact Us", "About", and "FAQ", within the Footer component.
+Test: Suite verifies the presence of specific <div> elements, including "Contact Us", "About", and "FAQ", within the Footer component.

 Installation